 Abstract

 This paper shows how Yasser Arafat, the former president of the Palestinian National Authority (1994–2004), relied on metaphor as a critical rhetorical device to promote his ideological position of strong opposition to the discriminatory and brutal policies of the Israeli government toward the Palestinian people, and its policy of building settlements in the Palestinian territories.

-המחקר נשען על תיאוריית המטפורה הקונספטואלית של לקוף וגונסון תוך הבלטת תחומי המקור שערפאת נשען עליהם כדי להמשיג את הצד הישראלי ואת הצד הפלסטיני. ראוי לציין שערפאת נשען על מטפורות מקראיות ומטפורות הקשורות למיתוס המעטים מול הרבים המושרש עמוק בתרבות היהודית כדי להוכיח שבסופו של דבר העם הפלסטיני ינצח במאבקו נגד הכיבוש הישראלי כפי שיוסבר בהרחבה בגוף המאמר. בהישען על ניתוח הנתונים והממצאים, הסקנו מסקנות רלוונטיות.
+This study uses the theoretical framework of conceptual metaphor developed by Lakoff and Johnson (2003) to investigate and explore the target and source domains that Arafat drew on to conceptualize various aspects of—in the main—the Israelis, but also the Palestinians.
+In particular, Arafat draws on biblical metaphors and those relating to the victory of the “few over the powerful many,” both of which are deeply rooted in Jewish culture, to help convey the message that, ultimately, the Palestinian people will be victorious in their struggle against the Israeli occupation..

-Keywords:המשגת מטפורות ; political discourse; Yasser Arafat; Palestine, Israel
+Keywords: conceptual metaphor; political discourse; Yasser Arafat; Palestine, Israel

 1 Introduction

 This paper discusses the use of metaphor in the political discourse of Yasser Arafat, the former president of the Palestinian National Authority (1994‒2004).
 The aim of the paper is to shed light on the use of metaphor as a rhetorical device in Arafat’s political discourse.
-Throughout the paper, we will try to illustrate and argue that Arafat’s use of metaphor in his political discourse has distinct rhetorical characteristics that can be identified, and that he chose specific metaphors to highlight the Palestinian suffering that results from Israel’s discriminatory policies toward them and the different characteristics of the conflict and its geopolitical implications.
+This paper aims to demonstrate that Arafat’s use of metaphor in his political discourse has distinct rhetorical characteristics that can be identified.
+Additionally, the paper will show that Arafat chose specific metaphors to highlight the Palestinian suffering that results from Israel’s discriminatory policies toward them as well as the different characteristics of the conflict and its geopolitical implications.

-This paper argues that Arafat’s choice of metaphors is not random, but is designed to serve his political positions and, frequently, to express sharp criticism of Israel’s racist conduct against the Palestinians.
-Such a choice reflects Arafat’s perception of how his audience understands the world and serves to persuade them to take a stand. שאלת המחקר היא: אילו תחומי מקור עלו בשיח המטפורי של ערפאת, וכיצד תחומים אלה ממשיגים היבטים של הצד הישראלי בעיקר ושל הצד הפלסטיני.
+This paper argues that Arafat’s choice of metaphors is not random but is rather designed to serve his political positions and, frequently, to express sharp criticism of Israel’s racist conduct against the Palestinians.
+Such a choice reflects Arafat’s perception of how his audience understands the world and serves to persuade them to take a stand.
+The research question explores the specific source domains employed in Arafat’s metaphorical discourse and examines how these conceptualize aspects mainly of the Israelis, but also of the Palestinians.

-Some background regarding the role of the Holocaust in Israeli discourse was included, as Arafat appeals to metaphors that pertain to the Holocaust and, in so doing, transmits a double message: sympathy with the suffering of the Jewish people and simultaneously harsh criticism against them for the ongoing Israeli occupation and the trampling of the Palestinian people’s rights.
+Some background regarding the role of the Holocaust in Israeli discourse is included, as Arafat appeals to metaphors that pertain to the Holocaust.
+In so doing, conveys a double message: sympathy with the suffering of the Jewish people and simultaneously harsh criticism against them for the ongoing Israeli occupation and the trampling of the Palestinian people’s rights.

-It was important to address the concepts of "CDA theory", "conceptual metaphor", תחום היעד ותחום המקור"", to show how Arafat employs emotional manipulations to influence general public opinion.
-Furthermore, some theoretical background concerning the concept of ‘topos,’ has been included because there is a strong link between this concept and the way that Arafat portrays his criticism against the Israeli government, as will be extensively discussed throughout the article.
+It was very important to address the concepts of critical discourse analysis theory and conceptual metaphors, in particular the concept of source domains and target domains (Lakoff 1980) to examine how Arafat employed emotional manipulation to influence public opinion.
+Furthermore, some theoretical background concerning the rhetorical concept of topos has been included, as there is a strong relationship between this and how Arafat expresses his criticism of the Israeli government.

-אחת המגבלות של מחקר זה שמספר הנאומים הפוליטיים של ערפאת שאותרו באינטרנט מוגבל יחסית. מגבלה נוספת משתקפת בכך שאומנם מספר הראיונות עם ערפאת שאתרו באינטרנט גדול יחסית, אך חלק ניכר מהם קצר.
+One of the limitations of this study is that only a few of Arafat’s political speeches have been published on the internet.
+Another limitation relates to the fact that, while a relatively large number of media interviews with Arafat have been published on the internet, a significant number of these are relatively short.

 2 The Holocaust in Israeli discourse